devdanzin/cpython_fusil_report/cpython_report.md

 attributes and internal state remain a potentially fruitful, though currently unproven, method for uncovering defects.

-To streamline the analysis of findings, developing tooling to automate the cross-version testing of Minimal Reproducible Examples (MREs) would be beneficial, automating the currently manual task of determining the range of affected CPython versions.

-### Broadening Fuzzing Scope and Environments

-Applying fusil to new execution contexts and targets can uncover different classes of bugs.

 Exploration into subinterpreter fuzzing, running fuzzer-generated code within CPython subinterpreters, could reveal defects related to interpreter isolation and resource sharing.